- Associate Professor - Department of Systems Engineering and Operations Research.

 14th International Command and Control Research Symposium, Washington, DC, USA.
 2009

-- Best student paper (co-author) - C2 Architectures and Technologies Track.
+- Best student paper (co-author with PhD student) - C2 Architectures and Technologies Track.

 15th International Command and Control Research Symposium, Santa Monica, CA, USA.
 2010

-- Best Student paper (co-author) - Information and Knowledge Exploitation track.
+- Best Student paper (co-author with PhD student) - Information and Knowledge Exploitation track.

 16th International Command and Control Research Symposium, Quebec, Canada.
 2011